SIDN/ietf-epp-restful-transport/src/draft-with-ext-old.md

 are provided only to illustrate element relationships and are not REQUIRED features of this protocol.

-## X-REPP-auth-info
+## X-REPP-authinfo

 ###  Domain Info with Authorization Data

-The X-REPP-auth-info header in a Domain Info Request might look like
+The X-REPP-authinfo header in a Domain Info Request might look like
 this:
-TODO:  X-REPP-auth-info must be removed, if auth data is neeeded, then complete req xml must be sent
 ```
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <epp xmlns="urn:ietf:params:xml:ns:epp-1.0">